linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

                   )
 ```

 Depending on your internet connection, this could take several to tens of seconds to download.
 My query took 40 seconds to return 461,243 a row by 62 column dataframe that is 996.1 MB.
-The time to download data will be drastically reduced <a href="https://github.com/linwoodc3/gdeltPyR/issues/24" target="_blank">when `gdeltPyR` includes a direct connection to Google BigQuery.</a>  GDELT also ships data out in 15 minute intervals; if you set the `coverage` parameter to `False`, it takes 1-2 seconds to return a 2000-3000 row by 62 column dataframe.
+The time (and memory footprint) to download data will be ***drastically*** reduced <a href="https://github.com/linwoodc3/gdeltPyR/issues/24" target="_blank">when `gdeltPyR` includes a direct connection to Google BigQuery.</a>  GDELT also ships data out in 15 minute intervals; if you set the `coverage` parameter to `False`, it takes 1-2 seconds to return a 2000-3000 row by 62 column dataframe.
 As GDELT is updated every 15 minutes, a near realtime feed would be easy to manage.

 As disscussed earlier, one article can have multiple entries with different CAMEO codes.
 Our goal is to use the returned metadata to filter down to the relevant records.
 To see the full details on the columns/metadata, see the <a href="https://github.com/linwoodc3/gdelt2HeaderRows/blob/master/schema_csvs/GDELT_2.0_Events_Column_Labels_Header_Row_Sep2016.csv" target="_blank">schema descriptions here.</a> The most relevant columns for this post are described in the table below: